opencybersecurityalliance/kestrel-lang/docs/language.rst

 actually seen.

-SCOs themselves do not contain any information for when they were observed, but you can retrieve the timestamps from those observations by using the ``TIMESTAMPED`` transform:
+SCOs themselves do not contain any information for when they were observed, but you can retrieve SCOs with timestamps from those observations by using the ``TIMESTAMPED`` transform:

 ::